PX4/PX4-user_guide/en/config/safety.md

 ## Failure Detector {#failure_detector}

-The failure detector allows a vehicle to take protective action(s) if it unexpectedly flips - for example, it can launch a [parachute](../peripherals/parachute.md) or perform some other action.
+The failure detector allows a vehicle to take protective action(s) if it unexpectedly flips, or if it is notified by an external failure detection system.

+More precisely, the failure detector can be used to trigger [flight termination](../advanced_config/flight_termination.md) (in all modes) if failure conditions are met, and can then launch a [parachute](../peripherals/parachute.md) or perform some other action.

-> **Note** Failure detection is deactivated by default using a circuit breaker.
+> **Note** Failure detection is deactivated by default.
-  You can enable it by setting [CBRK_FLIGHTTERM=0](../advanced_config/parameter_reference.md#CBRK_FLIGHTTERM).
+  You can enable it by setting [CBRK_FLIGHTTERM=0](#CBRK_FLIGHTTERM).

+### Attitude Trigger {#attitude_trigger}

-More precisely, the failure detector triggers [flight termination](../advanced_config/flight_termination.md) (in all modes) if the vehicle attitude exceeds predefined pitch and roll values for more than a specified time.
+The failure detector can be configured to trigger if the vehicle attitude exceeds predefined pitch and roll values for longer than a specified time.

 The relevant parameters are shown below: